m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 We can model the spread of these worms using the **random constant spread** model.

-Let’s assume that `K` is the initial compromise rate, `N` is the number of vulnerable hosts, and `a` is the fraction of hosts that are already compromised.
+Let's assume that `K` is the initial compromise rate, `N` is the number of vulnerable hosts, and `a` is the fraction of hosts that are already compromised.

 We can use these parameters to express the number of hosts infected in a particular timeslice.